ozgursagiroglu/ozgursagiroglu/README.md

 # Hi, I'm Özgür! 👋

 ## 🚀 About Me
-I've been working as a full-stack developer for 10 years based in Turkey.
-My interests are front-end projects like web and mobile development.
-Also, I worked on back-end projects.
+I’ve been working as a full-stack developer for over 10 years based in Turkey.
+I met coding to develop my projects when I was in high school.
+I improved my skills in every project.
+My main focus is on front-end products, but I’ve built mobile applications and back-end systems in different roles and technologies during my career.

 <br />